 I know the rain is coming.
 I know I am going to be Googling “dry destinations” in January.
 I know boots are about to become the footwear of choice.
-But good grief, we are spoiled in September and October in the Pacific NW.
+But good grief, we are spoiled in the Pacific NW.
 Fall is my happy place, and I am going to tuck this one away in my mind for a quick retreat when winter’s blahs move in.

 Enter fall baking.
 Does anything make a home more cozy and warm (especially if your husband doesn’t believe in turning on the heat until late November) this time of year?
 Gingersnaps are the perfect cookie for fall, and this recipe is the best.
 Slightly chewy and perfectly spicy.
 Yum.
 I bake a big batch anytime we head over the mountain to pick apples.
 These go perfectly with apples or pears or just a cup of tea and a rainy afternoon.

 The original recipe calls for shortening which will give you a softer, chewier cookie.
 Feel free to substitute butter for a crispier, more flavorful gingersnap.

 I like to shape these in a smaller size, using a cookie scoop or small ice cream scoop to shape the dough balls.